Bangal22/api2023SpainElections/README.md

 Sentiment Analysis Project on Spanish Politics

 ## Description
 This project aims to track in real time people's opinions and sentiment about Spanish politics.

-For this, a combination of technologies and tools have been used, such as Apache NiFi, Azure Function, Azure Data Lake Storage, Azure SQL Server, Python, Azure Text Analytics, the Twitter API and Power BI.
+## Technologies
+### Cloud:
+        1. Apache NiFi
+        2. Azure Function
+        3. Azure Data Lake
+        4. Azure Storage
+        5. Azure SQL Server
+        6. Azure Text Analytics
+        7. Docker
+        8. Twitter API
+        9. Power BI.
+### Frontend:
+        1. Astro
+        2. Svelte (islands)
+        3. Chart.js
+        4. Vercel
+### Backend:
+        1. Node.js
+        2. Express.js
+        3. Railway.app

 ## How it works
 The project starts with the collection of tweets through the Twitter API using Apache NiFi.
 A data stream has been configured that extracts tweets containing keywords related to Spanish politics, more specifically the names of the most relevant political parties (PSOE, VOX, PP and Unidas Podemos) and sends them to an Azure function.